 As the current situation is ever-changing, it's difficult to predict what the next few months will hold.
 Many Pride organisers hope to hold similar events later in the year, so we'll keep you updated on any plans for late-season Prides.
 Follow us @stonewalluk on Twitter, Instagram and Facebook to keep in touch.

 We have not achieved equality until every LGBT person, of every colour and background, is able to enjoy equality within our community and outside of it.

 Phyll Opoku-Gyimah, Executive Director of UK Black Pride, and Ruth Hunt, Chief Executive of Stonewall

-If you have any queries or want to let us know about a Pride event, get in touch at firstname.lastname@example.org.
+If you have any queries, get in touch at firstname.lastname@example.org.